NAPABA Awards - Trailblazer Award

 • Promotion of justice, equity, and opportunity for the AANHPI community.

-2. Inspirational pioneer or leader in his/her chosen field(s) of endeavor.
+2. Inspirational pioneer or leader in his/her/their chosen field(s) of endeavor.

-5. Prior involvement with NAPABA on a national level or at the affiliate level preferred.
+5. Current or prior involvement with NAPABA on a national level or at the affiliate level preferred.

 Any NAPABA member, affiliate, or region may recommend an individual or more than one person for the award.